bustroker/shirka.domotics/readme.rpi.md

 ```

 ### 2. Create `data` folders
 Create `data` folder with folders for each component to keep their persistent data and add initial setup data.
-This includes:
-- for nodered: default health flows.
+This includes nodered default health flows.
-Also, creates a repo in nodered data folder.
+It also, creates a repo in nodered data folder, to version-control nodered flows.

 First make the file executable and then run.
 ```console